1414C/sluggo/README.md

 # sluggo

 ## What is this?
-Sluggo is a simple cache server with a very simple API, no automatic eviction and no high-watermark for memory usage.
+Sluggo is a simple cache server with a very small API, no automatic eviction and no high-watermark for memory usage.
 Sluggo uses string keys for clarity, but this should probably be updated internally to use something like xxhash to create unique uint64 keys for speed(?) and key structure consistency.

 I wrote this quickly to support some testing I was working on.
 Be mindful if you choose to use this for anything important.